 What to Do When You’re Feeling Hopeless or Suicidal | JED

-What To Do When You’re Feeling Hopeless or Thinking About Suicide
+What to Do When You’re Feeling Hopeless or Thinking About Suicide

-Sometimes we experience so much pain, loss, or numbness that we start to feel hopeless—like there is no way out of how we’re feeling.
+Sometimes we experience so much pain, loss, or numbness that we start to feel hopeless — like there is no way out of how we’re feeling.
 When we feel hopeless or overwhelmed, we may start to have thoughts of suicide.
-Suicidal thoughts are temporary, and with the right treatment and support you can begin to feel so much better—even hopeful.
+Suicidal thoughts are temporary, and with the right treatment and support you can begin to feel so much better — even hopeful.
 You’ve come to the right place to find out how.

 What Hopelessness Feels Like